Data Exports: Funding

 • Account funding transactions for the past 60 days:

-• A list of all account funding transactions (concluded) in the previous 60 days
+• A list of all concluded account funding transactions in the previous 60 days

 • File name (for SFTP): funding-60-days_YYYYMMDDThhmmssZ_part-00000.csv

-How to use the exports?
+How to Use the Exports

-How NOT to use the exports?
+How Not to Use the Exports

-• If one application was made for multiple accounts, the export will have multiple rows for the same application, one for each account.
+• If one application was made for multiple accounts, the export will have multiple rows for the same application — one for each account.

-Ingesting Exports into your Data Warehouse (DW):
+Ingesting Exports Into Your Data Warehouse

 2. Append: always add new rows to the existing table.